 TODAY’S THE DAY!
 If you find yourself lost in cyberspace and need assistance, please refer to links in the program you received via email this morning as your roadmap and email us at email@example.com with any questions.
 See you at 10am CDT!

 MidBrains 2020 is being hosted by Augustana College on Saturday, October 3, 2020.
 Due to restrictions on the size of in-person gatherings due to the COVID-19 pandemic, the MidBrains conference will be held virtually this year using the Zoom videoconferencing platform.
 Rest assured that MidBrains will still include opportunities for one-on-one interaction with representatives from graduate programs and a keynote address and undergraduate poster session full of great science!

 Thanks to the generosity of our sponsors, there is no cost to attend the conference, however all attendees must register for the conference in order to access the virtual sessions.
 First authors of undergraduate poster presentations will also need to complete the poster submission process.
 Poster submission will close on Friday, September 18th, and Registration will close on Monday, September 28th.
 You can find more information at the Register/Submit Poster link in the menu to the right.

-We are pleased to welcome Dr. Ryan T. LaLumiere from the University of Iowa as the keynote speaker for the 2019 MidBrains conference.
+We are pleased to announce that Dr. Steve Ramirez from Boston University will be delivering the keynote address for MidBrains 2020.